netscaler/netscaler-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

 Perform the following steps:

 1. Clone the GitHub repository and go to the directory `cd/blue-green`.

 1. Review and update the Citrix ADC configurations in the Terraform files under the `adc_configs` directory.

 1. Create two Azure pipelines using the existing YAML files, `deploy.yaml` and `teardown.yaml`, for deploying and tearing down the applications.
 See, [Azure pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) for creating a pipeline.

-1. Update the subscription details and agent pool details in the pipeline YAML.
+1. Update the subscription details and agent pool details in the pipeline YAML and then save the pipeline.
-1. Save the pipeline.

 1. Create `v1.conf` under the `deployment_configs` directory as follows:

        backend_service_ip = "<IP of backend service with version v1>"

        priority = 101
        /*This configuration is used to set the priority of the traffic to be served by Citrix ADC when you introduce a new version of the application in production environment.*/

 1. Update the `setup_config.json` file with version and traffic weight percentage.

        {
         "TRAFFIC_WEIGHT": "100",
-        "ADC_CONFIG": "cd/blue-green/deployment_config/v1.conf",
+        "ADC_CONFIG": "cd/blue-green/deployment_configs/v1.conf",
         "DEPLOYMENT_VERSION": "v1"
         }

 1. Commit `setup_config.json` and `v1.conf` files using Git to trigger the pipeline to deploy the v1 version of the application.

 1. Access the application through Citrix ADC.

 1. Introduce the v2 version of the application by creating the `v2.conf` file.

         backend_service_ip = "<IP of backend service with version v2>"